NilsGolembiewski/mass-information-retrieval-tool/README.md

 A Python tool that retrieves structured information for a list of items from a CSV file using the Google Gemini API based on a YAML configuration file.

+### Information Source (Gemini API with Google Search)

+This tool utilizes the Google Gemini API to gather information.
+Crucially, it enables the **Google Search tool** within the API call.
+This allows the Gemini model to potentially perform live web searches via Google Search to supplement its internal knowledge base and provide more current or specific information when answering prompts.
+The quality and recency of the information depend on both the Gemini model's capabilities and the search results it accesses.

 ## Prerequisites

 *   Python (version specified in `pyproject.toml`, e.g., ^3.9)